Badge Blackett, Project Manager, Conservation Programs

 Joan’s roots are in New England; yet she and her family have lived in the Midwest, Northwest and now Northern Virginia.
 Currently, she is working toward her certification in Environmental Education from the University of Wisconsin at Stevens Point and sharing with her husband the joy of taxiing their two daughters to after school activities.

 Conservation Programs Western Programs Manager

-Ron will be working on NWRA’s sagebrush steppe conservation initiatives, with special focus in the Greater Hart-Sheldon region of southeast Oregon and northern Nevada.
+Ron is working on NWRA’s sagebrush steppe conservation initiatives, with special focus in the Greater Hart-Sheldon region of southeast Oregon and northern Nevada.
 NWRA is part of a collaborative effort there to protect habitat for greater sage-grouse and other sagebrush-dependent species.
-In addition, Ron will be working on NWRA’s Beyond the Boundaries initiatives in Southern Nevada and in the Bear River Watershed of Utah, Wyoming and Idaho.
+In addition, Ron is working on NWRA’s Beyond the Boundaries initiatives in Southern Nevada and in the Bear River Watershed of Utah, Wyoming and Idaho.